mhwombat/nix-for-numbskulls/flakes.md

 }
 ```

-The `description` part is self-explanatory.
+The `description` part is self-explanatory; it's just a string.
 You probably won't need `nixConfig` unless you're doing something fancy.
 I'm going to focus on what goes into the `inputs` and `outputs` sections,
 and highlight some of the things I found confusing.